 If you choose us, I will personally come to meet you and we will discuss what you want, what you need, your must haves, what is important, what you can compromise on, how we communicate through the design and build phase, how we maintain our high standards, and budget.
 We will match a designer, architect, and engineer to best suit you and your project.
 Then we will all work together to get the best result within your budget.
 By being involved throughout the design phase, we can also advise on different building materials or techniques, the difference between high cost details and low cost details.
 And also work with the engineer to make sure the build is put together in the most cost-efficient way.

-If you are thinking about doing some building work, go to our website and download our free guide on the 7 Things You Must Know Before Designing a New Home.
+If you are thinking about doing some building work, download our free guide on the 7 Things You Must Know Before Designing a New Home.
 It includes lots of useful tips to help you save time and money when designing a new home and renovation.

 Download it now to learn how to save time & money and ensure that you are on track to your perfect home.